mxc-commons/znd-servicemanager/README.md

     * ConfigAbstractFactory (done)
     * ReflectionAbstractFactory (todo)

-Goal of our activities is to exploit PHP capabilities as far as possible for performance enhancements without giving up on backwards compatibility to zend-servicemanager 3.3.2 (currently).
-We are working on optimizing the PHP implementation in order to find out what the particular requirements for maximum speed actually are.
-Another thing we want to learn about is how to streamline service manager configuration in order to ease comprehension and effectivity.

-Based on what we learn we plan to provide a PHP core component or extension library implemented in C, which will combine the functionality and compatibility of the PHP implementation with the performance of a C implementation.
-Work on that will not start before 07-2018.
-Please do not expect stable or even visible results early.

-Please refer to the "State of Progress" and "Benchmark Comparison" sections at the end of this file for details on our current achievements towards the goals.
+Please refer to the "State of Progress" and "Benchmark Comparison" sections at the end of this file for status details.

 ## Installation